 Written by Emma Naylor, Student Engagement and Enterprise Assistant at the Careers Service

 Welcome back to Semester 2!
 Now is a great time to start thinking about your career journey and here at the Careers Service we offer lots of support to help you.
 Although we are not on campus, you can still access all of our services online.
-We have just launched CareerConnect, a an online platform for students and graduates to book appointments, access resources, search for opportunities and sign up for events.
+We have just launched CareerConnect, an online platform for students and graduates to book appointments, access resources, search for opportunities and sign up for events.

 Here are our top 5 tips for navigating the Careers Service and some advice on what you can get involved with this Semester.